We’ve found out what SEO is; now, let’s take a look at some examples of good SEO practices.

 Image ALT Text

-First and foremost, ALT text should be descriptive in such a way that it can help visitors.
+First and foremost, ALT text should be descriptive enough to help visitors.
 If an image doesn’t load properly, or if the viewer has a condition that affects their cognition, the ALT text should communicate to them what the image represents.

-This is also an opportunity to add in an optimised keyword as search engines do take them into account.
-It’s important not to overdo it though as this can incur penalties.
+This is also an opportunity to add an optimised keyword as search engines do take them into account.
+It’s important not to overdo it, though, as this can incur penalties.

 H1 Tags and Hierarchy

-Header tags, or h1 tags are more often than not the title of a particular page or post.
-It will usually be the largest text on the page and needs to briefly describe what the corresponding page is about.
-Search engines take the h1 tag into consideration when ranking your website.
+Header tags, or h1 tags, are more often than not the title of a particular page or post.
+It will usually be the largest text on the page and needs to describe what the corresponding page is about briefly.
+Search engines consider the H1 tag when ranking your website.

 There are also h2, h3, h4 etc. The idea is to use them to form a hierarchy down each page.
 As you go down the chain, less emphasis is put on each.

-Each header tag you use is a great opportunity to get the right keywords in and attract the right visitors to your page.
+Each header tag you use is an excellent opportunity to incorporate the right keywords and attract relevant visitors to your page.